 We enter into agreements with various distribution partners to provide distribution for the URL strings and advertisement listings of our advertisers.
 We generally pay distribution partners based on a percentage of revenue or a fixed amount per click-through on these listings.
 The level of click-throughs contributed by our distribution partners has varied, and we expect it will continue to vary, from quarter-to-quarter and year-to-year, sometimes significantly.
-Our current growth will be impacted by our ability to increase our distribution, which impacts the number of Internet users who have access to our advertisers' listings and the rate at which our advertisers are able to convert clicks from these Internet users into completed transactions, such as a purchase or sign up.
-Our current growth also depends on our ability to continue to increase the number of advertisers who use our services and the amount these advertisers spend on our services.
+If we do not add new distribution partners, renew our current distribution partner agreements or replace traffic lost from terminated distribution agreements with other sources or if our distribution partners' search businesses do not grow or are adversely affected, our revenue and results of operations may be materially and adversely affected.
+Our ability to grow will be impacted by our ability to increase our distribution, which impacts the number of Internet users who have access to our advertisers' listings and the rate at which our advertisers are able to convert clicks from these Internet users into completed transactions, such as a purchase or sign up.
+Our ability to grow also depends on our ability to continue to increase the number of advertisers who use our services and the amount these advertisers spend on our services.

 We anticipate that these variables will fluctuate in the future, affecting our growth rate and our financial results.
 In particular, it is difficult to project the number of click-throughs we will deliver to our advertisers and how much advertisers will spend with us, and it is even more difficult to anticipate the average revenue per click-through.
+It is also difficult to anticipate the impact of worldwide economic conditions on advertising budgets, including due to the economic uncertainty resulting from recent disruptions in global financial markets.

 In addition, we believe we will experience seasonality.
 Our quarterly results have fluctuated in the past and may fluctuate in the future due to seasonal fluctuations in levels of Internet usage and seasonal purchasing cycles of many advertisers.
 It is generally understood that during the spring and summer months, Internet usage is lower than during other times of the year, especially in comparison to the fourth quarter of the calendar year.
 The extent to which usage may decrease during these off-peak periods is difficult to predict.
 Prolonged or severe decreases in usage during these periods may adversely affect our growth rate and results.
+Additionally, the current deterioration in the economic conditions has generally resulted in advertisers and enterprise partners reducing advertising and marketing services budgets, which we expect will impact our quarterly results of operations in addition to the typical seasonality seen in our industry.